sashabjorkman/vimxl/README.md

 Of course it will be an optionally loaded Lua file.

 Currently there might be a few kinks that need to be worked out.
-Except usability to increase rapidly as I keep dogfooding this plugin myself over the comming days.
+Expect usability to increase rapidly as I keep dogfooding this plugin myself over the comming days.
 Apologies for any inconveniences in the mean time.